eiffel-community/eiffel-intelligence/wiki/markdown/Authentication.md

 |GET   |/auth/logout     |no            |
 |GET   |/auth/checkStatus|yes           |

 Authentication is not a requirement but can be turned on and off in the application properties file with the '_ldap.enabled_' property.

+If Eiffel Intelligence has LDAP enabled it is possible to limit access to subscriptions.
+If **user A** creates a subscription then **user B** can not edit or delete that subscription.
+It is not possible to change ownership of a subscription once it is made. when LDAP is activated any guest users, i.e. not logged in, can only **view** but not edit or delete the subscriptions.

+When Eiffel Intelligence is configured without LDAP the subscriptions are available to anyone to view, edit and delete.

 ## Check if security is enabled

 Returns the json variable '_security_' that is set to either true or false

     GET /auth